Mary E. Pendergast, Ph.D.

 Ecologist and Conservation Biologist

 Mary joined the Wild Utah Project in early 2014.
 Mary received her Ph.D. from Utah State University in Biology and Community Ecology under the guidance of her mentor and adviser, Jim MacMahon.
 Her doctoral research explored the relative impacts of changes in vegetation architecture and prey availability on arthropod communities in a sage-steppe ecosystem.
 Mary went on to work as an Ecologist and Wildlife Biologist with a local consulting firm where she coordinated and conducted biological resource studies and habitat assessments with various stakeholders including federal and state agency biologists, the public, and project developers.
-Additionally, Dr. Pendergast teaches ecology and field biology courses Westminster College.
+Additionally, Dr. Pendergast teaches ecology and field biology courses at Westminster College.